kgorkovskaya/hangman/README.md

 - Created Hangman class
 - Defined constructor method, check_guess method, and ask_for_input method.
-- Constructor takes word_list as an argument, randomly selects a word from the list, calculates the number of unique letters in the word, and initializes the word_guessed and list_of_guesses attributes as empty lists, to keep track of correctly-guessed letters and all guessed letters, respectively.
+- Constructor takes word_list and num_lives as arguments (num_lives defaults to 5).
+It randomly selects a word from the list, sets num_letters to the number of unique letters in the word, and sets the word_guessed and list_of_guesses attributes to empty lists, to keep track of correctly-guessed letters and all guessed letters, respectively.
 The num_lives attribute keeps track of the number of remaining lives and is decremented each time the user makes an incorrect guess.
+- The ask_for_input method uses a while loop to validate user input (valid input = single alpha character).
+If input is valid, it calls the check_guess method, which checks if the user's guess is in the target word by iterating over the letters in the target word.
+If the guess exists in the target word, the guessed letter is added to the word_guessed list, num_letters is decremented, and a message is printed to the console.
+If the user's guess is *not* in the target word, num_lives is decremented and a message is printed to the console.
+Control is then returned from the check_guess method to the ask_for_input method, which appends the user's guess to the list_of_guesses.

+## Milestone 5

+- Created play_game function to execute the game logic.
+- This takes a list of words as an argument, and creates an instance of the Hangman class with that word list and 5 lives.
+- It then executes a while loop until the game is won or lost.
+If the number of lives in the game is zero, the game has been lost, the loop is broken out of, and a message is printed to the console.
+If the number of unique, non-guessed letters in the target word is equal to zero, the game has been won, the loop is broken out of, and a message is printed to the console.
+If the number of lives is greater than zero and the number of unique, non-guessed letters in the target word is greater to zero, it executes the game's ask_for_input method.